BetterThanTomorrow/calva/etc/Calva-v2.md

 # Calva V2 - With a Real REPL Window and Jack-in

-For a too long while [Calva](https://github.com/BetterThanTomorrow/calva) users haven’t had a decent REPL window in which to experiment with their system.
-Also, users have had to struggle with getting the dependencies right before Calva even works.
+For a too long while [Calva](https://github.com/BetterThanTomorrow/calva) users have not had a decent REPL window in which to experiment with their system.
+Also, and worse, users have had to struggle with getting the dependencies right before Calva even works.
 This nonsense has now come to an end.
 Upgrade Calva and say hello to the brand new REPL Window and goodbye to soul-crushing, getting started-issues, thanks to the [Cider](https://github.com/clojure-emacs/cider) inspired **Jack-in** command.

 ![Calva REPL Window Screenshot](repl-window-screenshot.png)